nuclearkevin/nuclearkevin/README.md

 ### Current Projects:

 - [CARIBOU](https://github.com/ksawatzky777/caribou): A multiphysics transport code for the environmental assessment of nuclear accidents.
+Initial developement of CARIBOU was funded by NSERC and supervised by [Dr. Kirk Atkinson](https://nuclear.ontariotechu.ca/people/faculty/dr-kirk-atkinson.php).
 I occasionally still contribute to CARIBOU's developement, although the project has been passed on to others.
 [Open source]

 - FinDPyNe: **Fin**ite **D**ifference **Py**thon **Ne**tronics.
-A python program designed to solve the transient and steady-state 2-group neutron diffusion equation as an alternative (more user friendly) to DRAGON.
+A python program designed to solve the transient and steady-state 2-group neutron diffusion equation as an alternative to DRAGON for undergraduate students in nuclear engineering.
 Currently a work in progress.
 [Closed source, for now]

 - Neutron activation toolkit: An unnamed MOOSE-based toolkit for computing activation product concentrations in structural components of nuclear reactors.
 [Closed source, for now]